datacarpentry/image-processing/episodes/05-creating-histograms.md

 Then, we limit the range of the x-axis with the `plt.xlim()` function call.

-Next, we use the `for` control structure to iterate through the three channels, plotting an appropriately-colored histogram line for each.
+Next, we use the `for` control structure to iterate through the three channels, plotting an appropriately-coloured histogram line for each.
 This may be new Python syntax for you, so we will take a moment to discuss what is happening in the `for` statement.